kumpelblase2/skrillax/silkroad-packet-decryptor/README.md

 `x` and is used to derive a public value `a`.
 The other two parts that influence `a` are called `g` and `p` which are both publicly shared.
 Thus, to generate the secret key using the public parts `g`, `p`, and `a`, we only need to brute force `x`. `x` is a random 32bit number, however, only 31 bits are actually used.
-The operation performed to derive `a` is multiplication with modulo, making it impossible to calculate the inverse, but is simple enough to run a brute force attack.
+The operation performed to derive `a` is multiplication with modulo, making it infeasible to calculate the inverse, but is simple enough to run a brute force attack.
 This effectively checks every number from 0 to 2^31 if, together with `p` and `g`, the result matches `a`.
 Often this only applies to a single number, but can sometimes result in multiple possible matches.
 In that case, we consult the client challenge material which allows us to verify which of the candidates was used by the client.
 With the